davidsilvasmith/bitcoinbulls.net/_posts/2014-09-01-one-day-435-congressman-educated-on-bitcoin.md

 ![Bob Anderson and David Smith touring Capitol Hill](/images/bob-anderson-david-smith.jpg)

-Finally we closed out the day with drinks and snacks provided by Brian Santos, CEO of Bitwall.
+Finally we closed out the day with drinks and snacks provided by Brian Santos, CEO of [eSpend](http://www.espend.com/).

 ![Perianne Boring and Representative Steve Stockman closing out the event](/images/congressional-education-day-close-out.jpg)